friend1ws/pmsignature/README.md

 Compared to these existing approaches, the **pmsignature** has following advantages:

-1. **pmsignature** can perform robust estimation of mutation signatures in case of many mutation features are taken into account such as two bases 5' and 3' to the mutated sites.
+1. **pmsignature** can perform robust estimation of mutation signatures in case of many contextual factors are taken into account such as two bases 5' and 3' to the mutated sites.
-2. **pmsignature** provides intuitively interetable visualization of mutation signatures, which is reminicent of sequencing logos.
+2. **pmsignature** provides intuitively interetable visualization of mutation signatures, which is analogous to sequencing logos.

 ## Paper

-> Shiraishi et al. Extraction of Latent Probabilistic Mutational Signature in Cancer Genomes, submitted.
+> Shiraishi et al. A simple model-based approach to inferring and visualizing cancer mutation signatures, submitted.

 ## Input data